eliranwong/UniqueBible/README.md

 Built-in converter can be accessed via our menu bar:<br>
 Go to menu "Resources" > "Import 3rd Party Modules"

-<b>Disclaimer</b>: All third party modules are created by third parties.
-In NO way one should suggest that UniqueBible.app endorse their views or individual content.
-For issues about these third-party modules, please contact corresponding third-parties.
-UniqueBible.app is NOT responsibile for any of these third-party modules in terms of their quality or content.
-Users should use these modules at their own judgement and risks.
+<b>Disclaimer</b>: All third-party modules are created by third parties.
+UniqueBible.app does not endorse their views or individual content.
+Please contact the module creators if you have issues with their modules.
+UniqueBible.app is NOT responsible for any third-party modules in terms of their quality or content.
+Users should use these third-party modules at their own judgment and risks.

 # Donations: